- Personal data is any information relating to an identifiable person who can be directly or indirectly identified such as name, etc.

 2.1 Treatment information

 As per all the healthcare professionals in the UK, HEFC is required by law to maintain all health, treatment or care records of all our patients.
-These records help our clinic to provide the best possible care and treatment which reflects our high standards.
+These records help our clinic provide the best possible care and treatment which reflects our high standards.

-All the information we collect and hold for our patients allow us to provide a number of different treatment services, monitor the quality of care that our patients experience and run our clinic efficiently and effectively.
-These records also help us to respond to our patient’s queries or secure specialist services and are kept in both written and/or in electronic form.
-Our clinics records include contact information about each patient, such as name, DOB, telephone, email and postal address, in addition to more sensitive information about their health, including medical history, results of investigations: laboratory tests, blood tests, scans etc., which help our fertility experts plan and deliver the best treatment and care for each and every one of our patients.
+All the information we collect and hold for our patients allows us to provide a number of different treatment services, monitor the quality of care that our patients experience and run our clinic efficiently and effectively.
+These records also help us to respond to our patient’s queries or secure specialist services and are kept in both written and/or electronic form.
+Our clinic’s records include contact information about each patient, such as name, DOB, telephone, email and postal address, in addition to more sensitive information about their health, including medical history, results of investigations: laboratory tests, blood tests, scans etc., which help our fertility experts plan and deliver the best treatment and care for each and every one of our patients.

 2.2 Google analytics